Updated: May 30, 2023

 NHR Portugal: Eligibility

-Non Habitual Resident Portugal requirements are the following:
+Non-Habitual Resident Portugal requirements are the following:

 - The applicant must be a resident of Portugal.
-This can be either through the Portugal Golden Visa program or by being an EU/EEA/Swiss citizen, or by having a D7 Visa, amongst other valid visa types.
+This can be either through the Portugal Golden Visa program by being an EU/EEA/Swiss citizen, or by having a D7 Visa, amongst other valid visa types.

 - The applicant must not have been a Portuguese tax resident in the five years before obtaining a residence permit in Portugal.

 - Applicants must note that to maintain their residence permit in Portugal, the individual must have a place to stay in Portugal as of 31 December of that year.
-The home also must be habitual.
+The home must also be habitual.

 Tax under the NHR Portugal Tax Regime